zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which gives an approximate mapping between the optical and the physical parameters[^7].

-[^7]: Keep in mind that, in general, the permittivity, the permeability and the conductivity are complex.
+[^7]: Keep in mind that, in general, the permittivity, the permeability, and the conductivity are complex.

 In order to develop some intuition about the role of the refractive index \[[5](#references) (vol. II, ch.
 32.4)\], consider the phasor component of a scalar plane wave